gokulnair2001/Sentigenix-Sentiment-Classifier-/README.md

 * Will add graphs and various details so that the user experience get enhanced.
 * Make the UI more versatile.
-* add more API's so that the user can go through Youtube comments, insagram comments etc.
+* add more API's so that the user can go through Youtube comments, Insagram comments etc.